Career Quiz and Most Suitable Personality.

-People who are suitable for to be A Ship Pilot like work activities that include practical, hands-on problems and solutions.
+People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery.
-Many of the careers require working outside, and do not involve a lot of paperwork or working closely with others.

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Direct courses and speeds of ships, based on specialized knowledge of local winds, weather, water depths, tides, currents, and hazards.
+- Direct courses and speeds of ships, based on specialized knowledge of local winds, weather, water depths, tides, currents, and hazards.

-They ensure the safe takeoff and landing of commercial and military aircraft.
+ensure the safe takeoff and landing of commercial and military aircraft.
 Duties include coordination between air-traffic control and maintenance personnel; dispatching; using airfield landing and navigational aids; implementing airfield safety procedures; monitoring and maintaining flight records; and applying knowledge of weather information.

 operate power pumps and auxiliary equipment to produce flow of oil or gas from wells in oil field.